esr360/Kayzen-GS/README.md

 ##### Enable mobile-first mode?

+This setting has a fairly large impact on the behaviour of responsiveness.

 * Variable : $mobile-first
 * Type     : boolean
 * Default  : true

 ##### Enable custom column stacking?

+> This generates the code to override the [default column stacking](#).

 * Variable : $column-stacking
 * Type     : boolean
 * Default  : true

 ##### Enable custom width overrides?

+> This generates the code to allow for [flexible-widthed columns](#).

 * Variable : $width-override
 * Type     : boolean